Five Surprising Causes of Canker Sores and Proven Prevention Strategies

 4. Food Additives and Preservatives

-Certain food additives and preservatives, particularly those found in processed foods, have been associated with an increased risk of canker sores in some individuals.
-These include:
+Certain food additives and preservatives found in processed foods have been linked to an increased risk of canker sores for some individuals.
+Notable culprits include:

 • Benzoic acid